Ruta Sepetys

 Ruta Sepetys (Rūta Šepetys; born November 19, 1967) is a Lithuanian-American writer of historical fiction.
-She is a #1 New York Times and international bestseller, winner of the Carnegie Medal, and has been honored by The American Academy of Arts and Letters.
+She is a #1 New York Times bestseller and international bestseller, winner of the Carnegie Medal, and has been honored by the American Academy of Arts and Letters.

-She has been awarded fellowships from the Bodleian Libraries at Oxford, the Rockefeller Foundation, and is the first American writer of young adult literature to speak at the European Parliament and NATO.
-Her work has been published in over sixty countries and forty languages and is currently in development for film and television.
+She has been awarded fellowships from the Bodleian Libraries at Oxford and the Rockefeller Foundation, and was the first American writer of young adult literature to speak at the European Parliament and NATO.
+Her work has been published in over sixty countries and forty languages.

 Early life

+Sepetys was born on 19 November, 1967, in Detroit, Michigan, to Phyllis and George (Jurgis) Sepetys.
+George was born in Lithuania, but was forced to flee the country when he was 4-years-old in 1940 with his family when the country was annexed into the Soviet Union.
+They initially travelled to German-occupied Poland and spent the next nine years in refugee camps in Germany and Austria.
+In 1949, they were able to immigrate to the United States.
+Ruta's grandfather, Jonas, was an engineer and was able to find employment as the family settled in Detroit.
+Some family members who remained in Lithuania were subjected to deportations to Siberia under Joseph Stalin.
+Sepetys has two siblings named Kristina and John, and grew up in Detroit's north-western suburbs.

+When she was 8-years-old, Sepetys handwrote her first book, The Adventures of Betsy, which followed a girl in third grade befriending a 35-year-old man who drank and smoke whilst living in a van.
+The story was negatively received by one of her classmates' mother, leading to the school banning Sepetys from further sharing it.
+However, her interest in literature was not fully suppressed as she soon became inspired by the writings of Roald Dahl.
+Also as a child, through listening to the radio, she discovered that songs were a form of storytelling which inspired her love of music.

-Born in Michigan, Sepetys is the daughter of a Lithuanian refugee.
-She earned a B.S. in International Finance from Hillsdale College.
-While overseas, she studied at the Centre d’études Européennes in Toulon, France, and at the ICN Graduate Business School in Nancy, France.
+Sepetys opted to attend Hillsdale College due to a small vocal scholarship offered.
+While there she earned a B.S. in international finance and French.
+While in college she spent a year overseas and studied at the Centre d’études Européennes in Toulon, and at the ICN Business School in Nancy, France.

 Career

 Following graduation, she moved to Los Angeles.
-In 1994, she launched Sepetys Entertainment Group, Inc., an entertainment management firm representing songwriters and recording artists.
+In 1994, she launched Sepetys Entertainment Group, an entertainment management firm representing songwriters and recording artists.

-In 2002, Sepetys was featured in Rolling Stone magazine's "Women in Rock" special issue as a woman driven to make a difference.
-She serves on the Board of Advisors for the Mike Curb College of Entertainment and Music Business at Belmont University.
+In 2002, Sepetys was featured in Rolling Stone magazine's "Women in Rock" special issue.
+She served on the board of advisors for the Mike Curb College of Entertainment and Music Business at Belmont University.

-Sepetys published her first novel in 2011 and currently resides in Nashville, Tennessee.
-She has been described as a "seeker of lost stories" who hopes to give voice to those who weren't able to tell their story.
-Her novels are Between Shades of Gray (2011), Out of the Easy (2013), Salt to the Sea (2016), The Fountains of Silence (2019), and I Must Betray You (2023), many of which are critically acclaimed.
+Sepetys published her first novel in 2011.
+Her novels include Between Shades of Gray (2011), Out of the Easy (2013), Salt to the Sea (2016), The Fountains of Silence (2019), I Must Betray You (2023), and The Bletchley Riddle (2024).